Jacksonville Theft Attorney

 Do You Need a Jacksonville Theft Attorney?
 Call the Wilkie Law Firm Today

 Have you received charges for the crime of larceny in North Carolina?
-Whether it is a felony theft charge or a misdemeanor, having an experienced Jacksonville criminal defense attorney on your side can help in the reduction or dismissal of your charges.
+Having an experienced Jacksonville criminal defense attorney on your side can help in the reduction or dismissal of your charges.
 At Wilkie Law Firm, we do everything in our power to give you the best chance at protecting your future and your rights.
+From felony theft charges to misdemeanors and simple shoplifting offenses to identity theft charges in North Carolina, the Wilkie Law Firm handles it all.
 Call Jacksonville theft attorney Aden Wilkie today at 910-333-9626 to request a consultation to learn more about how he can assist you in defending against your theft charges or convictions.